LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 # 0.15729132122310804 good score
 ```

 I tried to scrape data from the IMDB site and then applied ML regression techniques on it.
-Later I found that the movies listed are multiclass like Logan belongs to Action, Drama, Sci-Fi.Which led me to think how to implement classifier model in the multilabel data .Usually the data we get in real world is mostly multilabelled like chatbot data the intent are many and like thies movies which are multiclass .
+Later I found that the movies listed are multi-class like Logan belongs to Action, Drama, Sci-Fi, which led me to think about how to implement the classifier model in the multilabel data.
+Usually, the data we get in real-world is mostly multi labelled like chatbot data; the intent is many and like these movies which are multi-class.

-Here we will firstly see how we prep our data for multilabel classification.
+Here we will first see how we prep our data for multilabel classification.

-Here we as we have all tags in one single column which is not usable while we do classification , so we have to make separate columns for all labels and if the row doesn't belongs to that category it wil be filled by 0 else 1 .
+Here we as we have all tags in one single column which is not usable while we do classification, so we have to make separate columns for all labels, and if the row doesn't belong to that category, it will be filled by 0 else 1.
 ```python
 import os
 os.chdir('Desktop/web_scraping/imdb scrapper_ml/')